 Visa CEO: Consumer spending showing 'stability, resiliency'

-At the Goldman Sachs Communacopia and Tech conference, Visa CEO Ryan McInerney displayed optimism about US consumers.
+At the Goldman Sachs Communacopia and Tech Conference, Visa CEO Ryan McInerney displayed optimism about US consumers.

 The consumers are all right.